Behind those dancing robots, scientists had to bust a move

 Others added that what they were seeing was probably computer-generated imagery, or CGI.

-What was on display was a results of long, hard work fueled by a determination to program the robot to dance to the beat, he says.
+What was on display was a results of long, hard work fueled by a determination to program the robot to dance to the beat, he said.

 “We didn’t want a robot doing robotlike dancing.
-We wanted it to do human dancing and, you know, when a human dances, the music has a beat and their whole body moves to it — their hands, their body, their head,” he says.
+We wanted it to do human dancing, and, you know, when a human dances, the music has a beat and their whole body moves to it — their hands, their body, their head,” Raibert said.
 “And we tried to get all of those things involved and coordinated so that it, you know, it was ... it looked like the robot was having fun and really moved with the music.
 And I think that had a lot to do with the result of the production.”

-Teaching robots to dance with fluid and expressive motions was a new challenge for a company that spent years building robots that have functional abilities like walking, navigating in rough terrain, pick things up with their hands and use attached advanced sensors to monitor and sense many things, Raibert says.
+Teaching robots to dance with fluid and expressive motions was a new challenge for a company that spent years building robots that have functional abilities like walking, navigating in rough terrain, picking things up with their hands, and using attached advanced sensors to monitor and sense many things, Raibert said.

 The advanced Atlas robot relies on a wide array of sensors to execute the dance moves, including 28 actuators — devices that serve as muscles by converting electronic or physical signal into movement — as well as a gyroscope that helps it to balance, and three quad-core onboard computers, including one that processes perception signals and two that control movement.

-Still, the fact that video of the dancing robots has fired up the public imagination and inspired a sense of awe was gratifying, Raibert says.
+Still, the fact that video of the dancing robots has fired up the public imagination and inspired a sense of awe was gratifying, Raibert said.

-“We hoped ... that people would enjoy it and they seem to.
-We’ve gotten calls from all around the world,” Raibert says.
+“We hoped ... that people would enjoy it, and they seem to.
+We’ve gotten calls from all around the world,” Raibert said.
 “We got a call from one of the sound engineers who had recorded the original Contours performance back in the '60s.
 And he said that his whole crew of Motown friends had been passing it around and been excited by it.”